Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The architectural components of the service are as follows:

 - *Front-end* → administration interfaces (Web Console, CLI) accessible via browser or terminal, which allow administrators to manage configurations, deployment, resources, and monitoring.
-- *Back-end* → the server core manages application execution, request processing, resource management (datasources, JMS queues, batch, etc.), and integration with external systems via resource adapters and connectors.
+- *ack-end* → the server core manages application execution, request processing, resource management (datasources, JMS queues, batch, etc.), and integration with external systems via resource adapters and connectors.
 - *Database* → integrates with relational and NoSQL databases via configurable datasources, used by applications for data persistence.
 - *Security and Authentication* → offers an advanced security subsystem for authentication, authorization, encryption, and auditing.
 It supports authentication via LDAP, Kerberos, SSO, and integration with external identity providers, ensuring secure access that complies with corporate standards.